bank-and-shoe/bank-and-shoe.github.io/_posts/2025-04-19-math-to-field-marshal.md

-I mentioned before that the higher percentages are smoother, and attempted linear fits show it (TODO).
+I mentioned before that the higher percentages are smoother, and a few attempted linear fits bear out that intuition: <TODO>

 This linearity means that, it takes, roughly, an absolute X percent increase in your win rate to halve the number of games you'd expect to play.
 (In other words, if you won X% of the time, you'd play twice as many games to rank up as someone winning Y% of the time).